TamilanPeriyasamy/ApkDecompiler/README.md

     ApkDecompiler build -in app-dir -out app.apk

 ### COMMANDS
-    d or decompile       Decompile the provided APK resources b or build           Build decompiled APK resources files -in                  Input file or Input Directory
+    decompile   Decompile the provided APK resources
+    build       Build decompiled APK resources files
+    -in         Input file or Input Directory
     -out        Output file or Output Directory
     -sign       Sign the provided APK (use a test certificate) -help       Show this usage page and exit